 Consider it the print version of “please find attached” for emails.

-If you have included many documents, make a list that tells the recipient what he needs to look for in the envelope.
+If you have included many documents, make a list that tells the recipient what to look for in the envelope.

 For example: